7 Best Budget Office Chairs In Australia For 2024

 For context, a typical budget office chair is rated at $110 kg.

-Its contoured waterfall arc design conforms to the shape of your legs, preventing circulation problems, while the W-shaped seat pan creates a snug fit around your butt.
+Its waterfall seat edge design conforms to the shape of your legs, preventing circulation problems, while the W-shaped seat pan creates a snug fit around your butt.

 The backrest is comfortable, with moderate flex to help you move throughout your workday.